 grub.cfg entries to point to the current image.

 rpm-ostree builds on top of ostree, and makes it possible to install RPMs as a “layer” on top of an ostree image.
-This makes it possible to install RPMs on Silverblue.
+This makes it possible to install RPMs on Fedora Silverblue.

 When a package is installed with

 rpm-ostree, a new OS image is composed by adding the RPM payload to the existing OS image, and creating a new, combined image.

-the new image. rpm-ostree also takes care of recreating the layered image whenever you update the base OS image.
+rpm-ostree also takes care of recreating the layered image whenever you update the base OS image.

 /usr and everything below it is read-only.